ActuallyReese/School_District_Analysis/README.md

 ## Summary
-### While the ninth grade scores at Thomas High School may have been subject to academic dishonesty, those scores did not appear to have a great affect on the high school, or even on the district as a whole.
+### While the ninth grade scores at Thomas High School may have been subject to academic dishonesty, those scores did not appear to have a great effect on the high school, or even on the district as a whole.